DC Health Care Alliance renewals are restarting as of July 1, 2022. See answers to Frequently Asked Questions online.

 - Have no health insurance, including Medicare and Medicaid.

-The District covers this population with household incomes up to 200% of the Federal Poverty Level (FPL):
+The District covers this population with household income up to 210% of the Federal Poverty Level

 |Category||DC Health Care Alliance Program|

-*figures compiled using 2022 FPL numbers distributed by the U.S. Department of Health and Human Services
+Figures compiled using 2023 FPL numbers distributed by the U.S. Department of Health and Human Services